Carbon group: Physical

 The boiling points of the carbon group tend to get lower with the heavier elements.
-Carbon, the lightest carbon group element, sublimes at 3825 °C. Silicon's boiling point is 3265 °C, germanium's is 2833 °C, tin's is 2602 °C, and lead's is 1749 °C. Flerovium is predicted boil in -60 °C. The melting points of the carbon group elements have roughly the same trend as their boiling points.
+At standard pressure, carbon, the lightest carbon group element, sublimes at 3825 °C. Silicon's boiling point is 3265 °C, germanium's is 2833 °C, tin's is 2602 °C, and lead's is 1749 °C. Flerovium is predicted to boil at −60 °C. The melting points of the carbon group elements have roughly the same trend as their boiling points.
 Silicon melts at 1414 °C, germanium melts at 939 °C, tin melts at 232 °C, and lead melts at 328 °C.

 Carbon's crystal structure is hexagonal; at high pressures and temperatures it forms diamond (see below).
 Silicon and germanium have diamond cubic crystal structures, as does tin at low temperatures (below 13.2 °C).
 Tin at room temperature has a tetragonal crystal structure.
 Lead has a face-centered cubic crystal structure.

 The densities of the carbon group elements tend to increase with increasing atomic number.
-Carbon has a density of 2.26 grams per cubic centimeter, silicon has a density of 2.33 grams per cubic centimeter, germanium has a density of 5.32 grams per cubic centimeter.
-Tin has a density of 7.26 grams per cubic centimeter, and lead has a density of 11.3 grams per cubic centimeter.
+Carbon has a density of 2.26 g·cm−3; silicon, 2.33 g·cm−3; germanium, 5.32 g·cm−3; tin, 7.26 g·cm−3; lead, 11.3 g·cm−3.

 The atomic radii of the carbon group elements tend to increase with increasing atomic number.
 Carbon's atomic radius is 77 picometers, silicon's is 118 picometers, germanium's is 123 picometers, tin's is 141 picometers, and lead's is 175 picometers.